 The Google Drive Connector supports translation of a range of supported file types.
-Content is sync'd with a specific folder within Google Drive.
+Content is synced with a specific folder within Google Drive.
 Translations are requested from within the Smartling platform, and translated content is automatically sent to a Google Drive specific delivery folder as per your settings.

 Once the Google Drive Connector has been connected and set up, you will find Google Drive content in the Google Drive tab in your Smartling project.
 Here, you will be able to manage the translation process.
 From the Google Drive Content tab, you will be able to request and authorize content for translation.

-Request Translations
+Request translation

-There are two ways in which you can Request Translation;
+There are two ways in which you can Request Translation:

 1) Select the asset > Actions > Request Translation.
 This option also allows you to select multiple assets for translation.